lahrry/Git-Instruction/Lap Report 3 assignment.md

+# Grep command in Unix/Linux
-# Today we are going to learn about a specific command with examples.
+Today we are going to learn about a specific command with examples.
 We learned about three basic things to count text files(.txt) 1.find 2.less 3.grep
 Let's dive into "grep" command!